Frequently Asked Questions

-How easy is it to find a job to earn some spending money while in Russia?
+How easy is it to find a job to earn some spending money while abroad?

 What expenses do I need to budget for?

-Besides the tuition as outlined on the program page, you additionally need to budget for airfare to and from Russia.
-You will also need to budget for food, entertainment, incidentals, etc. For breakdowns of costs of living in various cities, see Numbeo.com, which crowdsources cost information to give you a cost range to plan for four basic needs.
+Besides the tuition as outlined on the program page, you additionally need to budget for airfare.
+You will also need to budget for food, entertainment, incidentals, etc. For breakdowns of costs of living in various cities, see Numbeo.com, which crowdsources cost information to give you cost ranges to plan for basic needs.

 Are refunds possible?

 After you have applied for your SRAS program, SRAS immediately begins the process of arranging your visa, housing, tuition, and other program components as listed and needed.
-As all of these things take time, they must be arranged and paid for well in advance to make sure that students will be able to easily and safely enter Russia and begin their program.
+All of these things take time, and must be arranged and paid for well in advance to make sure that students will be able to easily and safely enter their host country and begin their program.
 Once funds are committed, they are non-refundable.
 Based on this fact, our refund policy is as follows: